KM-Playground/super-heroes/docs/merge-queue-system.md

 Comment `begin-merge` on the issue to start the workflow.

+- **Simple**: `begin-merge` - Processes PRs listed in issue body

 ### 3. Approval Process

-1. **Individual Team Tagging**: Team members from `merge-approvals` are tagged individually
+1. **Individual Team Tagging**: Team members from `merge-approvals` are tagged individually with timeout and reminder information
 2. **Approval Methods**:
-   - Comment "approved" or react with 👍
+   - Comment "approved"
-   - Comment "rejected" or react with 👎
+   - Comment "rejected"
 3. **Authorization**: Only `merge-approvals` team members can approve/reject
+   - Unauthorized attempts receive helpful warnings showing current team members
-4. **Timeout**: 60-minute timeout with 15-minute reminders
+4. **Configurable Timeouts**: Default 60-minute timeout with 15-minute reminders
+   - Can be customized via repository variables for testing

 ## How It Works